rubynl/rubynl.org/src/sponsorships/agreement.md

 ---
-title: Stichting Ruby NL Sponsor agreement
+title: Ruby NL Sponsor agreement
 layout: page
 page_class: sponsorship-agreement
 ---

-Last updated at: 2022-11-26
+Last updated at: 2025-01-26

-Thank you for (considering) sponsoring a Stichting Ruby NL event!
+Thank you for (considering) sponsoring a Ruby NL event!
 Whether it's a meetup, conference or workshop, sponsors keep the community alive by providing necessary sponsorships.
 Without you, we could not organize these events!

-This document describes in detail the terms and conditions to a sponsorship agreement for a Stichting Ruby NL event.
+This document describes in detail the terms and conditions to a sponsorship agreement for a Ruby NL event.
 By sponsoring an event, you agree with these terms.
 Exceptions can be made to these terms on a case by case basis before the sponsorship is confirmed.

 ## Definitions
-1. The organizers: The organizers of the event are the people associated with Stichting Ruby NL (from now on _Ruby NL_), including any other temporary organizers for the event.
+1. The organizers: The organizers of the event are the people associated with Ruby NL (from now on _Ruby NL_), including any other temporary organizers for the event.
 Additional volunteers may be present during an event.
 1. The sponsor: A party contributing a venue, food, beverages or any item to an event.
 1. The event: The meetup event, hackathon, workshop, conference or other community get-together, that is organized by _Ruby NL_ that takes place at the venue.
 A common event is the [Amsterdam.rb meetup event][amsrb].
 1. The venue: The location at which the event will take place.
 This is limited to the space dedicated to the event: an office, a restaurant, or other.
 Within this location it's possible to indicate the space to which attendees are permitted to stay and not travel beyond that space.